How Many Solar Panels Do I Need?

 Not all roofs are created equal - Generally speaking, the perfect roof has a 30° pitch and is facing due south.
 Since that’s not always realistic, a less than “perfect” roof may need more panels to produce the energy you need.
 The good news is solar panels are becoming more and more efficient.
 These improvements have made it more cost-effective to install panels on roofs that face east/west and aren’t the perfect pitch.

-Solar panels are not a one size fits all – The efficiency level of solar panels (the ratio of energy produced versus the energy intake from the sun) varies.
+Solar panels are not one-size-fits-all - The efficiency level of solar panels (the ratio of energy produced versus the energy intake from the sun) varies.
 Efficiency levels have come a long way over the last decade.
 The panels we install have an efficiency of 16.6% to 21%.

 Taking into account the factors in the section above, a simple formula to use to estimate the size of the system that you need is kWh per year / 1200 = the size system you need (kW).
 Our actual system design will take many other factors into account, but this should be a good estimate.
 Once we have the kW needed, we will select the number of panels by reviewing your available roof space (or land if you want a ground mount system) and your target budget.
 For example, if space is an issue, we will need to select a higher efficiency panel to keep the footprint small and the production high.
 Likewise, a cheaper panel could be selected if there is more available space to work with.